Fabry Disease

 Non-pharmacological Treatments

-- Regular monitoring of renal function and cardiac status to manage disease progression.
+Regular monitoring of renal function and cardiac status to detect and manage complications early.

-- Pain management through physical therapy and lifestyle modifications to reduce neuropathic pain triggers.
+Pain management with physical therapy and avoidance of triggers for neuropathic pain episodes.

 Prevention